-Many of the most generous donations have come from the community of people who know the School best — supportive alumni leaders and key stakeholders.
+Many of the most generous donations came from the community of people who know the School best — supportive alumni leaders and key stakeholders.
 Campaign co-chair and longtime Board of Advisors chair Louise Coggins, MSW ’80, along with Alumni Council chair Caitlin Kappler, MSW ’14, and previous council chairs Kristen Lakis, MSW ’12, and Ashley Benefield, MSW ’08, guided the mission.

 “This is a momentous day for Carolina and for the School of Social Work,” Coggins said.
 “We owe a debt of gratitude to the friends who joined me on the campaign.”